The slope and scatter of the star forming main sequence at z~5 : reconciling observations with simulations: Methods

 \subsection{SED fitting}

 The physical properties of all galaxies in the ALT survey are estimated using the SED-fitting model \texttt{Prospector} \citep{Leja+2017,Leja+2019, Johnson+2021}.
 All available photometry (JWST and HST, 27 bands) is used for the SED fitting with the exception of filters including the Ly$\alpha$ emission line and blue wards, due to the impact of the intergalactic medium.
-A detailed description of the adopted parameters can be found in \citet{Naidu+2024_alt}.
-In short, we used stellar population models \citep{ConroyGunn2010_software, Conroy+2009, Conroy+2010} that assume a \citet{Chabrier2003} IMF and self-consistently include nebular emission, modeled with \texttt{Cloudy} \citep{Ferland+2017} grids, described in \citet{Byler+2017}, from fitted stellar populations.
-The parameters we fitted for include, among others, bins describing a non-parametric SFH (with the “bursty continuity” prior of \citealt{Tacchella+2022}), the total stellar mass, nebular emission parameters and a flexible dust model \citep{Kriek+Conroy2013}.
+A detailed description of the adopted parameters can be found in \citetalias{Naidu+2024_alt}.
+In short, we used stellar population models \citep{ConroyGunn2010_software, Conroy+2009, Conroy+2010} that assume a \citet{Chabrier2003} IMF and self-consistently include nebular emission modeled with \texttt{Cloudy} \citep{Ferland+2017} grids described in \citet{Byler+2017}.
+The parameters we fitted for include a non-parametric SFH, the total stellar mass, stellar and gas-phase metallicities, nebular emission parameters and a flexible dust model \citep{Kriek+Conroy2013}.

+For the SFH we adopt the “bursty continuity” prior of \citealt{Tacchella+2022}, with time bins logarithmically spaced up to a formation redshift of $z = 20$.
+The stellar and gas phase metallicities are not tied to each other and span $\log{(\mathrm{Z/Z_{\rm{\odot}}})}=-2$ to 0.19 and -2 to 0.5 respectively.
+Dust attenuation has been modeled using a two-component dust attenuation model with flexible attenuation curve \citep{CharlotFall2000}.
+This model accounts for a birth-cloud component that attenuates nebular and stellar emission from stars formed in the last 10 Myr and a diffuse component that has a variable attenuation curve \citep{Kriek+Conroy2013} and attenuates stellar and nebular emission from the galaxy (details on dust attenuation assumptions explained in \citealt{Naidu+2024_alt, Tacchella+2022}).

+The dust correction at the H$\alpha$ wavelength was derived by generating posterior SEDs by including the dust parameters and then by setting them to zero.

 The emission line fluxes measured from the grism data are not included in the fitting procedure, as they are covered by medium-band photometry.
 For almost all sources, the photometry also covers the optical continuum which is free from emission-line contamination in various broad- and/or medium-band filters.
-The lensing model adopted to correct the observed fluxes for magnification is an updated version of the one by \citet{Furtak+2023} described in \citet{Price+2025}.